 Company Secretary & Director of Corporate Affairs

-Cecile is an accountant and company secretary with more than 30 years of commercial experience.
-She is responsible for Blackmores’ board administration, secretariat, governance, risk management, compliance and corporate communications initiatives.
-She has held a variety of senior positions at Blackmores including Business Manager for Development, Marketing and Sales.
-Her financial roles at Blackmores have included statutory and management accounting and taxation compliance for the Australian and overseas operations.
+Cecile is an accountant and Company Secretary with more than 30 years of commercial experience.
+She is responsible for Blackmores’ Board administration, secretariat, governance, risk management, compliance and corporate communications initiatives.
+She has held a variety of senior positions within Blackmores, including Business Manager for Development, marketing and sales.

-Cecile is a Chartered Secretary and a Certified Practicing Accountant and holds a Bachelor of Business (Accounting) and a Graduate Diploma of Applied Corporate Governance with the Governance Institute of Australia.
+Cecile is a Chartered Secretary and a Certified Practicing Accountant and has a Bachelor of Business (Accounting) and a Graduate Diploma of Applied Corporate Governance with the Governance Institute of Australia.
 She is a graduate of the Australian Institute of Company Directors.
-In addition, Cecile serves on the Governance Institute of Australia’s Legislation Review Committee and is the Chair of Community Care (Northern Beaches) Limited.
-In 2015 she was awarded the Paul Harris Fellow by Rotary for her charitable work with the latter.
+Cecile serves on the Governance Institute of Australia’s Legislation Review Committee and is the Chairman of CCNB Limited.
+In 2015 she was awarded the Rotary Paul Harris Fellow.

 Managing Director, Australia & NZ

 David brings more than 30 years of retail and brand experience to Blackmores including an in-depth understanding of grocery and retail channel strategies.
 With an emphasis on driving business transformation and showcasing leadership, David has held key positions in Tesco throughout Europe and Safeway in the UK.
 In Australia, he has held key leadership roles with a diverse range of brands.